jenschlot/IBM-Bluemix-DevOps-Documentation/tutorials/jazzeditorjava/index.md

 * Create an app in IBM&reg; Bluemix&trade; by using the Liberty for Java starter pack.
 * Create a Git repository for the app.
 * Add the IBM Continuous Delivery Pipeline for Bluemix (the Delivery Pipeline service).
-* Push changes to the Git repository from the command line or the IBM&reg; Bluemix&trade; DevOps Services Web IDE.
+* Push changes to the Git repository from the command line.
 * Build and deploy your changes by using the Delivery Pipeline service.

 ---